Poor Quality Consultants:

 Honesty

-No one is perfect- and that’s okay.
-However, this is why you should actively avoid anyone that claims to be so!
-When asked about prior missed deadlines or difficulties in the workplace, the ideal candidate will be straightforward and honest about their shortcomings but should also offer insight on how they worked to rectify them.
+No one is perfect, and that is okay.
+However, this is why you should actively avoid anyone who claims to be!
+When we see ‘perfect’ resumes, we dig deeper.
+When we interview candidates, we always ask about prior missed deadlines or difficulties in the workplace.
+The ideal candidate will be straightforward and honest about their shortcomings but should also offer insight into how they have worked to rectify them.

 Communication Skills

 Communication skills and mastery of the English language should be the first thing you notice about a candidate.
 Is the resume easy to browse with sufficient relevant details included?
-Is the CRA able to articulate their expertise and experience during the interview in a clear and thorough yet concise way?
+Can the CRA clearly and thoroughly articulate their expertise and experience during the interview?
 Skilled communicators make any project, task, or meeting go smoothly.
-Therefore, good communication skills are critical when judging a candidate’s aptitude and avoiding poor quality consultants.
+Therefore, good communication skills are critical when judging a candidate’s aptitude and avoiding poor-quality consultants.

 Relevant Experience

-Different projects and positions require different types of experience.
-For example, you may be looking for a CRA to monitor a specific study with a focused therapeutic area, or perhaps you are looking for a diverse range of therapeutic experience to utilize them on a few different projects.
-Some roles may require strong site management skills whereas others need to emphasize early phase experience.
-Whatever your needs may be, having an intimate understanding of the type of knowledge your position requires is important in sourcing individuals with the appropriate experience.
+You may be looking for a CRA to monitor a specific study with a focused therapeutic area, or perhaps you are looking for a diverse range of therapeutic experiences so that you can utilize the CRA on different projects.
+Whatever your needs may be, I recommend you create an interview template that outlines all of the skills and experiences your team requires.

 Let craresources Help